-The OECD 1980 Privacy Guidelines established the first international set of privacy principles emphasizing data protection as a condition for the free flow of personal data across borders.36 These OECD guidelines were intended to assist countries with drawing up national data privacy policies.
+The OECD 1980 Privacy Guidelines established the first international set of privacy principles emphasizing data protection as a condition for the free flow of personal data across borders.
+40 These OECD guidelines were intended to assist countries with drawing up national data privacy policies.

-The guidelines were updated in 2013, focusing on national level implementation based on a risk management approach and improving interoperability between national privacy strategies.37 The updated guidelines identify specific principles for countries to take into account in establishing national policies.
-The guidelines are to be reviewed and updated again in 2019.
+The guidelines were updated in 2013, focusing on national level implementation based on a risk management approach and improving interoperability between national privacy strategies.
+41 The updated guidelines identify specific principles for countries to take into account in establishing national policies.
+In 2019, members began the process to again review and update the guidelines.